ART 181 : Beginning Painting

 Contact hours total

-Introduction to materials and techniques using alkyd oil, acrylic and/or water-soluble oil paints, building canvas supports, stretching canvas and preparing painting grounds.
-Studio experience using still life, self-portrait, landscape and the figure.
+Introduces materials and techniques of painting, using alkyd oil, acrylic, and/or water-soluble oil paints.
+Teaches essential painting skills such as building canvas supports, stretching canvas, and preparing painting grounds.
+Emphasizes studio experience using still life, self-portrait, landscape, and the figure.

 1. Materials and techniques using alkyd oil, acrylic and/or water-soluble oil paints.